ellauppal/ellauppal.github.io/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Demo
+Youtube video link for website demo: https://youtu.be/veNYKFEabEg

+Watch to see interactive features!

 ## Home Page
 <img width="473" alt="Screen Shot 2021-12-30 at 10 34 24 PM" src="https://user-images.githubusercontent.com/89555654/147801735-2278ae76-66a6-4147-8582-b247a53e9733.png">